Johnson-Su/Certi-Chain/README.md

   `flask run --port 8001`
 * The only difference with these commands and the commands in the above section is the port, which does not have to be 8001 but we use 8001, 8002, 8003, etc. just for simplicity.
 * Now that a new node is running we must sync it up with the other nodes.
-* Open up the terminal and type the following *(Windows users should use the bash shell as it does not work on cmd)*
+* Open up the terminal and type the following *(Windows users should use the bash shell as it may not work on cmd)*
 * Type the following: \
 `curl -X POST \
   http://127.0.0.1:8001/register_with \